CU-Eats/Microservice1-User-Service/README.md

 # Microservice1-User-Service

 This microservice is a fundamental component of our application, responsible for managing all user-related functionalities.
 It handles authentication, authorization, and user profile management for both general users and restaurant owners.
 The User Microservice is built using Django.
-It operates independently with its own database and exposes a set of RESTful API endpoints for integration with the composite microservice and other sub-microservices.## Features
+It operates independently with its own database and exposes a set of RESTful API endpoints for integration with the composite microservice and other sub-microservices.

 ## Features
 - Handles user authentication and authorization.